Self-Powering Diesel Heater vs Conventional 12V Diesel Heater

 Cost Difference

-A self-powering diesel heater usually costs more than a conventional external-power heater.
+A self-powering diesel heater usually costs more than a conventional external-power diesel heater.

 The reason is not just branding or appearance.
-The additional cost comes from the system:
+The additional cost comes from the system itself:

-For users who only need a basic installed heater and have reliable 12V power, a conventional heater may be enough.
+Choose Conventional If You only need a basic installed heater and already have reliable 12V power.

 Best Use Cases for Each Type